 The following table highlights the desirable properties of a middleware system that participates in this pattern.

 A utility company uses Salesforce and has a separate system that contains customer billing information.
-As a part of ordering process new billing accounts must be created in the billing system and Salesforce should reflect the Billing account number within the order activation process.
-They have an existing web service that allows the creation of a billing account and returns the billing account number as a response.
+As part of the ordering process, new billing accounts must be created in the billing system.
+Salesforce should reflect the billing account number within the order activation process.
+The company has an existing REST API that allows the creation of a billing account and returns the billing account number as a response.

 This requirement can be accomplished with the following approach.